UXCXNZ/icf-core-competencies/README.md

 ## About the ICF Core Competencies

 The ICF Core Competencies form the foundation of professional coaching practice as defined by the International Coach Federation.
-These competencies are organized into four main domains:
+These competencies are organized into four main domains with a total of 8 core competencies:

+### A. Foundation
+1. **Demonstrates Ethical Practice**
+2. **Embodies a Coaching Mindset**

+### B. Co-Creating the Relationship
-1. **Establishes and maintains agreements** (Competencies 1-4)
+3. **Establishes and Maintains Agreements**
-2. **Cultivates trust and safety** (Competencies 5-8)
+4. **Cultivates Trust and Safety**
-3. **Maintains presence** (Competencies 9-13)
-4. **Facilitates client growth** (Competencies 29-37)
+5. **Maintains Presence**

+### C. Communicating Effectively
+6. **Listens Actively**
+7. **Evokes Awareness**

+### D. Cultivating Learning and Growth
+8. **Facilitates Client Growth**

-Each competency is further defined by specific behavioral markers that indicate how coaches demonstrate these skills in practical coaching situations.
+Each competency is further defined by specific behavioral markers (PCC Markers) that indicate how coaches demonstrate these skills in practical coaching situations.

 ## Repository Structure

 - `competency-frameworks/`: Contains detailed descriptions of each core competency domain
-- `behavioral-markers/`: Individual markdown files for each of the 37 behavioral markers
+- `behavioral-markers/`: Individual markdown files for each of the PCC behavioral markers
 - `assessment-tools/`: Resources for evaluating coaching against the competencies
 - `implementation-guides/`: Practical guides for applying competencies in coaching sessions
+- `visualization/`: Visual representations of the competencies and their relationships
 - `metadata-tags/`: JSON files with standardized tagging for all competencies

 ## Using This Repository